-• It is important that fishermen have a high enough trip limit for Atlantic king mackerel to make trips worthwhile when the weather is good, but large amounts of fish on the market can drop the price significantly.
-The current trip limit system works, but it does cause fluctuations in the market.
+- It is important that fishermen have a high enough trip limit for Atlantic king mackerel to make trips worthwhile when the weather is good, but large amounts of fish on the market can drop the price significantly.
+The current trip limit system works, but it does cause fluctuations in the market. - Atlantic King mackerel should move back to a weight limit as opposed to the number of fish.
+It will be important to give fishermen some leeway with the exact weight onboard, such as a 5% overage limit.

-- Atlantic King mackerel commercial trip limit should move back to a weight limit as opposed to a number of fish.
-It will be important to give fishermen some leeway with the exact weight onboard, such as a 5% overage limit. - A larger trip limit should be considered for Atlantic Spanish mackerel.
+- A larger trip limit should be considered for Atlantic Spanish mackerel.
 The current limit is per day, the Council could consider a per trip limit with multiple trips allowed per day or a larger daily limit.
 The current daily limit starts at 3,500 pounds, but it could be increased to 5,000 pounds per day or even 7,500 pounds per day.
-Alternatively, other fishermen felt that 3,500-pound trip limit was too high and that a year-round limit (as opposed to a step down) of 1,500 or 1,750 pounds would be more beneficial. - There are concerns about equitability of access to Atlantic Spanish mackerel between the cast net fishery (in state waters) and the gill net fishery (in federal waters).
-The 500-pound bycatch limit in state waters under a federal waters closure is only accessible to fishermen using cast net gear, as gill nets are not an allowable gear in Florida state waters.
+Alternatively, other fishermen felt that 3,500-pound trip limit was too high and that a year-round limit (as opposed to a step down) of 1,500 or 1,750 pounds would be more beneficial. - There are concerns about equability of access to Atlantic Spanish mackerel between cast nets (operate in state waters) and gill nets (operate in federal waters) under the 500-pound bycatch limit in state waters under a federal waters closure.
 All landings count against the federal annual catch limit.

-Theme 1: Atlantic king mackerel is one of the few fisheries that is viable to get sufficient poundage across the docks and Atlantic Spanish mackerel is the only fishery that is available and still easy to enter.
+Theme 1: Atlantic king mackerel is one of the few fisheries that is fisheries that is viable to get sufficient poundage across the docks and Atlantic Spanish mackerel is the only fishery that is available and still easy to enter.

-- Fishermen have been targeting Atlantic king mackerel and Atlantic Spanish mackerel for generations. - The Atlantic king mackerel and Atlantic Spanish mackerel fisheries produce the largest runs of fish.
-They are high volume fisheries where fishermen are able to catch more fish with less effort. - In southern Florida, charter fishermen will target Atlantic king mackerel when dolphinfish are unavailable.
+- Fishermen have been targeting Atlantic king mackerel and Atlantic Spanish mackerel for generations. - The Atlantic king mackerel and Atlantic Spanish mackerel fisheries see the largest runs of fish and are high volume fisheries where fishermen are able to catch more fish with less effort. - In southern Florida charter fishermen will target Atlantic king mackerel when dolphinfish are unavailable.